material-motion/material-motion/dictionary.md

 Term: squashAndStretch()

-The element squashes and stretches in the direction of its movement.
+The target squashes and stretches in the direction of its movement.

 ---